lilythebigfish/CES334-2025/raspberryPi/vibration/README.md

 **Vibration** is a generative art program co-created by Alicia Deng and Lily Lin.
-It generates a from made of a grid of circles with dynamically changing colors and shape that grows randomly according to a gaussian distribution.
+It generates expanding rings of ellipses from a grid of color-dynamic circles that grows randomly according to a smooth, noise distribution.
 This creates an impression of rhythm, thus the name "vibration".
 This program runs automatically and indefinitely at reboot in kiosk (full screen), and adapts to every screen size.

-To run this program, download this folder, but move "p5starter.service" into your systemd systems folder (for example, /etc/systemd/system).
+To run this program, download this folder, and move "p5starter.service" into your systemd systems folder (for example, /etc/systemd/system).
 Make sure you have Firefox installed as a web browser.

 In your terminal, run:
 >sudo systemctl enable p5starter.service